Casper is the name of our Compass Casita 586 Caravan, which we use in the 5CChallenge. Come and have a look around.

 Having these beds permanently fixed means we don't need to keep putting them away and setting them up.

 There's also a good amount of storage under the second bunk.

 At the front of the caravan are two settees.
 You can optionally fix a table between them.
 However, they also convert to a double bed, where Shell and I sleep.
 Plus, these seats also have storage underneath.

 In the middle of the caravan is a smaller set of seats with a table.
 This can either convert to a single bed, or to a further bunk bed.

 ...set of seats with a table...can either convert to a single bed, or to a further bunk bed

 Our eldest daughter likes this area.
 We tend to set-up the bunk bed for her, leaving the seats as they are below for additional storage.

-Finally, we also have a Vango Karali Awning that has an extension, which can be used as a double bedroom.
-When we’ve set that up, our daughter has been using it instead, making a little bit more room in the caravan.
+Finally, we also have a Vango Karali Awning with an extension, which can be used as a double bedroom.
+When we've set that up, our daughter has been using it instead, making a little bit more room in the caravan.

 We will cover this awning in more detail in a future article.